-Muddy says: A highly-regarded day school in Abingdon with fantastic IPI reports (excellent across the board) for boys 2-7 years, and girls 2-11 years old.
+Check out my update on this highly-regarded day school in Abingdon with fantastic IPI reports (excellent across the board) for kids 2-11 years old.

 THE MANOR SCHOOL, ABINGDON

-What?
-Where?
-The Manor is an independent day school for boys 2-7 years, and girls 2-11 years old in the outskirts of Abingdon, Oxon, though from Sept 2018 they’re phasing in becoming co-ed and due to be fully co-ed by 2021.
-There are 372 pupils, 47 boys and 325 girls (102 of which are in Early Years) with a maximum class size of 20, though the current average is a lip-smacking 16.
+The Manor is a non-selective independent day school for boys 2-7 years, and girls 2-11 years old in the outskirts of Abingdon, Oxon, though from this month (Sept 18) they will be fully co-educational.
+There are 356 pupils (84 of which are early years) 76 boys and 280 girls with a maximum class size of 20, though the current average is a lip-smacking 16.

-The main building of the school is a Georgian mansion, handsome rather than knock-out, and is mostly used for admin and the headmaster’s office.
-The main school is a modern build, so quite a departure to many traditional prep schools.
+The main building of the school is a Georgian mansion, handsome rather than knock-out, and is mostly used for admin and the Headmaster’s office.
+The main school is a modern build, so quite a departure from many traditional prep schools.

 There are individual instrumental lesson rooms, where kids can learn any instrument they fancy (they’ll find the tutor to match) plus several larger music spaces, and a hall that doubles as the theatre for school performances.
-The Manor goes like the clappers on extra-curricular activities – over 100 of them offered weekly, including music groups and ensembles plus more unusual ones such as Mandarin and still life painting.
-But I didn’t get a sense of teachers trying to push the children to do more-more-more in a negative way – that truly doesn’t seem to be the ethos of the school – more an opportunity to allow all the kids to find their ‘thing’.
+The Manor goes like the clappers on extra-curricular activities – over 100 of them offered weekly, including music groups and ensembles plus more unusual ones such as Scottish Country Dancing and racing cars in DT club.
+But I didn’t get a sense of teachers trying to push the children to do more-more-more in a negative way – that truly doesn’t seem to be the ethos of the school.

-What else?
 All instruments are offered for tuition, and drama is massively promoted at this school, though there’s no dedicated drama space with the main hall doubling up for the theatre.
-Headmaster Piers Heyworth is massively into drama, writing some of the school plays and helping to take the drama classes, and there’s a strong emphasis on the kids practising public speaking, and entering competitions.
-There is now a Nutrition and Cookery module to the Year 4 and 5 curriculum (from Sept 15) run by Mrs Catherine Duff who I saw baking bread with the Reception kids at the recent Culture Day (sweeeeeet day with kids learning everything from flamenco to Aborigine dancing, different languages and world cooking – picture below).
-She’s an awesome teacher, really impressed with her energy levels.
+Former head Piers Heyworth was massively into drama, and there remains a strong emphasis on the kids practising public speaking, and entering competitions.

 There’s a fantastic dedicated cottage devoted to SEN – when I was there, two children with little spoken English were practising language games, while another was having a private maths lesson.
 The Manor has been judged ‘Outstanding in every area’ and so academically and pastorally the kids are in very safe hands.